simulation-tree/unmanaged/README.md

 ```

 The equality operation between two containers, compare the bytes of the two values rather than the
 address of the pointer like with `Allocation` types.
+That is value equality, to instead perform reference
+equality, the address behind the container should be manually compared.

 ### Fixed String
 A common scenario in C# with having types meant for unsafe code, is the inability to contain a `string`.